PRE TEST

 C) The criminal offense is mala prohibitum.

-D) A criminal offense is committed against private individuals.
+D) A criminal offense is considered to have been committed against the entire social order.

 • 60.
 A counsel de officio is generally given how many days to prepare for trial after the pre-trial?